xmarduel/pycut/README.md

 Note: the project has advanced nicely during the last holidays (24.12.2022), but there are certainly many many bugs.

-USAGE: start the program from the installation folder (because of clipper c++ extension modules only for windows)
+USAGE: start the program from the installation folder

 > python pycut.py